EGR304-2025-F-103/egr304-2025-f-103.github.io/docs/06-team-block-diagram.md

 - Importance:

-This subsystem is responsible for sensing users approaching the door as well as detecting obstacles in the path.
+This subsystem is responsible for auto-calibration of the system, sensing users approaching the door, and detecting obstacles in the path.
 When sensing someone approaching, the subsystem tells the motor to begin opening the door.
 While the door is opening or closing, the subsystem is checking to make sure nothing is in the way at several points along the path.

+- Correlation to Requirements

+This subsystem specifically contributes to **Software/Functionality**(Aspects 2.1 and 2.2), **Interactivity and User Experience**(Aspects 3.1 and 3.2), and **Safety**(Aspects 6.1 and 6.2) from the Product Requirements page.

+- User-Interface Connections

+This subsystem provides a virtual interface in the form of a non-physical switch which is automatically activated as a user approaches the door.
+It also has an LED which will inform the user of whether the system is in a normal operating state or there is an obstacle detected.

 ### Flex Sensor